3D Scanners Market Size and Share

 By Type: Structured Light Gains on Laser Dominance

-Laser scanners retained 36% share of the 3D scanning market in 2024 due to time-of-flight accuracy prized by industrial and construction users.
+Laser scanners retained a 36% share of the 3D scanner market in 2024, due to the time-of-flight accuracy prized by industrial and construction users.
 Structured-light units, however, are advancing at a 16.40% CAGR as portable rigs with AI-enabled surface reconstruction shrink setup effort.
-Hexagon’s StereoScan neo offers variable light projection that manages dark or shiny surfaces without powder.
+Hexagon’s StereoScan neo offers variable light projection, which manages both dark and shiny surfaces without the need for powder.

-The 3D scanning market now values mobility almost as much as micron-level precision.
-Structured-light devices such as GOM Scan 1 package blue-light technology in sub-5 kg frames, opening access to small workshops and field engineers.
+The 3D scanners market now values mobility almost as much as micron-level precision.
+Structured-light devices, such as the GOM Scan 1 package, utilize blue-light technology in sub-5 kg frames, opening access to small workshops and field engineers.
 Software suites that automate inspection and reverse-engineering expand revenues as hardware margins compress.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.